-The workplan will identify priorities and supporting activities that are considered appropriate and achievable for the jurisdiction's emergency management program.
-Activities within the agreed workplan must be considered allowable activities as described in this guidance, the EMPG Notice of Funding Opportunity and FEMA's Emergency Preparedness Guide.
+The EMPG workplan will identify priorities and supporting activities that are considered appropriate and achievable for the jurisdiction's emergency management program.
+Activities within the agreed upon workplan must be considered allowable activities as described in this guidance, the EMPG NOFO and FEMA's Emergency Preparedness Guide.

-Subrecipients are encouraged to work with district field officers in completing the workplan.
+Subrecipients are encouraged to work with DFOs in completing the workplan.
 The workplan format should allow a focused approach to address program priorities and planned activities that address the identified priorities.
 The workplan should consider the Planning, Organizational, Equipment, Training and Exercise (POETE) methodology.

 The workplan reporting should also include narratives for EMPG funded activities in response, recovery, and mitigation, if applicable, as well as other programmatic EMPG funded activities that may not be identified as work towards a specific priority.
-Any change to the workplan may require a change of scope request.
-All change of scopes requests must be approved by MT DES.
+Any change to the workplan may require a change of scope request and must be approved by MT DES.